deepakshilkar/venselinstructions/author-instructions/content/authorinstructions/generalinstructions/01-preparing-your-manuscript.md

 - References can be provided in any style, but they must be complete, including titles.
 For information about the required components of different reference types, please refer to the [ACS Style Quick Guide](https://pubs.acs.org/doi/full/10.1021/acsguide.40303).
 - Supporting Information must be submitted as a separate file(s).

+# ORCiD identifier

+Our systems and publication workflows support the ORCiD iD  which is an ID that uniquely attaches your identity to your research work, such as your articles and datasets.

+###

+### Why use ORCiD

+- Many researchers share the same name, while others’ names change throughout their career.
+With an ORCiD iD, you can persistently associate your name with your research works.
+- If you already have an ORCiD iD, our submission system will automatically fill in your profile.
+- The ORCiD iD icon will appear next to your name in the article.
+Clicking on the icon will take readers to your profile on ORCID.org and allow them to discover your further publications.
+- Crossref Auto-Update keeps your ORCiD record up-to-date.